Identify the symptoms, treat the cause.

 - Wear compression stockings.
 These socks help support blood flow while also decreasing pressure inside the veins, and ultimately relieve common spider vein symptoms such as discomfort.

 Spider Vein Diagnosis

 Diagnosis of spider veins happens with a simple physical examination by a vein specialist.

 Because spider veins are visible at the surface of your skin, they can simply be diagnosed by a vein specialist during a physical exam.
 These veins can appear anywhere on the legs, the face, and the chest.
 They are purple, blue, pink or red and typically resemble a spider web and can be flat or slightly raised to the touch.Schedule a consultation today

 Quick, effective outpatient visits treat the root cause of spider veins.

 Some of our patients seek treatment for cosmetic improvement, and others are looking for relief from pain.
 The good news is that spider veins and their underlying cause are quite treatable, and our comprehensive approach at Vein Clinics of America handles the entirety of vein disease–not just the symptoms of it.

-There are two main spider vein treatment procedures–UGFS and VGS–both are quick, minimally invasive, and require no hospitalization.
-Treatment is designed to seal off any feeder veins with unhealthy valves.
+Spider vein treatments are performed in the office, each office visit is less than an hour.
+The treatment of choice for spider vein treatment is sclerotherapy in which a trained provider injects a solution into the vein, causing it to shut down.
 Once those veins are sealed, blood circulation returns to veins with properly working valves, and dead-end spider veins are eventually absorbed back into the body.